ddev/ddev/docs/content/users/debugging-profiling/step-debugging.md

 3. Create a “server” for the project.
 Make sure *Name* is exactly the same as your host (e.g. `my-site.ddev.site`):
     ![PhpStorm server creation](../../images/phpstorm-config-server-config.png)
 4. Add file mappings for the files on the server.
-Click on the local repo path and add `/var/www/html` as the *Absolute path on the server* and your repository root as the path on the host.
+Click on the local repository path and add `/var/www/html` as the *Absolute path on the server* and your repository root as the path on the host.
 5. Set an appropriate breakpoint.
 6. Start debugging by clicking the “debug” button, which will launch a page in your browser:
     ![PhpStorm debug start](../../images/phpstorm-config-debug-button.png)